How To Choose A Mining Conveyor Belt

 SELECTING THE BEST MINING CONVEYOR BELT

-Don’t overlook the belt when designing the conveyor system for your next project.
-It’s a key piece of the overall puzzle that helps ensure productivity and profit goals are not only met—but exceeded.
+Don’t overlook the mining conveyor belt when designing the conveyor system for your next project.
+While there are many different types of conveyor belts to choose from, they are a key piece of the overall puzzle that helps ensure productivity and that your profit goals are not only met—but exceeded.

 West River carries a full line of products like Cobra/Depreux Fireshield and Deltatherm belts, conveyor belt replacements, and more.
 Contact us for more information.